nickzoic/nick.zoic.org/art/geeetech-a20t-first-prints/index.md

 M300 P500          ; beep!
 ```

+The `M140` before the `G0` means that the bed is already heating up while
+the head is being raised, and the `M190 R50` makes the printer wait until
+the bed is cooled down before announcing it has finished.

+(you know what would be great for this?
+A bed cooling fan underneath ...)

+Adhesion was an issue when I tried to print text right down to layer 0
+as the little disconnected letter pieces didn't adhere well to the bed.
+This could probably be fixed by ensuring that the main, connected part
+of the layer was printed first and the letters were just filling in the gaps.

 ## Keyrings

 One of the things the kids got a real kick out of a few years back were